lazyspot/gdal-tools/qgis-style-save-as-image/readme.md

-### Convert single band raster image to RGB with costumized style.
+### Convert single band raster to RGB image with costumized style

 **First step:**
 Example with QGIS: